Meet the Team

 On a more personal note, Irene enjoys a vibrant family life.
 Her passion for faith and family, learning and serving others continue to inform her practice and are invaluable assets in building strong therapeutic relationships.

+In addition to a master degree from New York University, Debra has completed training in Spiritual Direction at Divine Mercy University in Virginia.
 Debra’s work as a counselor has a special focus on healing through relationships and fully living one’s vocation.
-Through her experience of cancer, she has developed a greater understanding of the transformative role of suffering.
-She and her husband have been married since 1991.
-Their faith and prayer are a major influence on their marital bond.
+She is a cancer survivor, and through this experience, she has developed a greater understanding of the transformative role of suffering.
+She and her husband, married for 34 years, experienced many difficult transitions.
+Their faith and prayer, the major influence on their marital bond, has always been the rudder that steers the course toward surviving through suffering while flourishing in a fulfilling relationship.

 Contact Irene Today to Schedule an Appointment